atomisthq/docs/docs/getting-started/index.md

 > show bot notification message

-### Build your first Development Automation
+### Build and Deploy your first Development Automation

 Right!
-You've seen some of the automation between issues, commits, builds that we provide out-of-the-box.
-Now, let's automate an action.
-In Atomist, that means writing a `handler` to be triggered by a certain type of activity.
-For example, perhaps you want to notify the team when an issue labeled 'bug' gets fixed.
+You've seen some of the automation between issues, commits, builds that we provide out-of-the-box and now let's automate an action.

+In Atomist that means writing a `handler` written in TypeScript using the Atomist's [Rug](../reference-docs/rug) support.
+The `handler` will be triggered by a certain type of activity that Atomist can detect, in this example case you want to notify the team when an issue labeled 'bug' gets fixed.

+#### Create a new Rug archive project for your new automation

+The first thing you need is a project for your code.
+Although you can add Atomist Rug code to any existing project by simply adding a `.atomist` directory, under which your Rug code will live, in this case we'll create a publish a new project for your first Atomist Rug development automation.

+Ask the Bot to list out the project generator that you need by typing `@atomist generator rug` and select the `NewRugArchive` generator:

+TBD Image showing this in the bot.

+Run through the questions to create the new project called `my-custom-handlers` in the Slack thread as you did before to create a new Rug archive project in GitHub.

+TBD Image of thread of interactions for this generator.

+#### Add a new `handler` to your Rug archive project

+Atomist `handlers` are written in Rug's support for TypeScript and so the next thing we need to do is edit your `my-custom-handlers` project to introduce TypeScript support to it.
+Luckily, Atomist has an `editor` for that so we can do this directly in Slack also.

+Change channel to the new `#my-custom-handlers` channel created by `@atomist` when you ran the `NewRugArchive` generator.
+Inside that channel ask `@atomist` to list the editors that you might want to apply to a Rug archive by typing `@atomist editor rug`.

+TBD show output of @atomist editor command.

+Select the `AddRugHandler` editor and click on the `Edit my project` button to start a new thread as `@atomist` will walk you through the information needed to run this editor.

+TBD Image of thread showing this editor being run.

-* Run generator to create handler, or provide the code example
+* Highlights to pull out of the code:
-* Highlights:
   - Path expression to match issue labeled as bug that gets closed
   - message builder code and send

+Now that you've got a working `handler` in a Rug archive it's time to publish it into Atomist so it can be invoked.

+#### Publish your new `handler`

 There, you did it!
 You just created a new automation, and taught the bot to listen for events and run that automation.
 Well done!

 ### Where to go from here...

+You've only just begun your development automation journey with Atomist.
+Suggested next steps include:

+- Checking out the [Quick Starts](../quick-starts) for short introductions to a number of Atomist features.
+- Get comfortable with writing and editing your development automation Rugs with the [Rug CLI](../reference-docs/rug/rug-cli).
+- Take a deep-dive through Rug using `@atomist` in with the [Rug Koans]().